 When shopping for the best gaming CPU, you'll want to balance performance and features with your PC budget.
 Our tips and picks below will help you choose the best CPU for gaming.
-But for detailed help on picking the best processor for your gaming rig, you can check out our 2020 CPU Buying Guide.
+You can also see how all of these processors stack up in our CPU Benchmarks Hierarchy.
+But for detailed help on picking the best processor for your gaming rig, you can check out our 2021 CPU Buying Guide.
 And if you're on the fence about which CPU company to go with, our AMD vs. Intel feature dives deep and comes up with a clear winner.

-For a list of all processors by performance, check out our Desktop CPU Hierarchy for CPU comparisons backed by processor benchmarks.
-We also maintain a list of best CPUs for productivity, for those who frequently tackle high-end content creation, or other tasks that benefit from high core counts.
+For a list of all processors by performance, check out our CPU Benchmarks Hierarchy for CPU comparisons backed by processor benchmarks.
+We also maintain a list of best CPUs for workstations, for those who frequently tackle high-end content creation, or other tasks that benefit from high core counts.
+Higher-end chips benefit the most from the best thermal paste, so check out our guide if you're shopping for a new processor.
 But if you're after the best gaming CPU, you're in the right place.

-If your main aim is gaming, you of course can't forget about the graphics card.
-Getting the best possible gaming CPU won't help you much if your GPU is under-powered and / or out of date.
-So be sure to check out Best Graphics Cards page, as well as our 2020 GPU Hierarchy to make sure you have the right card for the level of gaming you're looking to achieve.
+If your main goal is gaming, you of course can't forget about the graphics card.
+Getting the best possible gaming CPU won't help you much if your GPU is under-powered and/or out of date.
+So be sure to check out Best Graphics Cards page, as well as our GPU Benchmarks Hierarchy to make sure you have the right card for the level of gaming you're looking to achieve.

 Quick Shopping Tips

 When choosing a CPU in 2020, consider the following: